-If you need to see someone regarding a general question or problem, check in Room 110, first floor of the Administration Building, and ask for Dr. David S. Taylor, Vice President for Student Affairs.
-Dr. Taylor and his staff are available to advise on all of the services provided by Student
+If you need an answer to a general question or problem, check in Room 112, first floor of the Administration Building, and ask for Dr. David S. Taylor, Vice President for Student Affairs.
+Dr. Taylor and his staff are available to advise on all of the services provided by Student Affairs personnel.

-Affairs personnel.